• Skip to primary navigation

 Freeze and Save

-I have found that these pancakes freeze well and can be made a ahead of time and reheated.
+These pancakes freeze well and can be made ahead of time and reheated.

-To freeze them, allow them to completely cool, then place them individually on baking sheet and flash freeze them for about 30 minutes.
+To freeze them, let them completely cool, then place them individually on a baking sheet and flash-freeze them for about 30 minutes.

-Once flash frozen, you can then stack them together in a zip top bag in your freezer, and just pull one out to reheat as desired.
+Once flash-frozen, stack them together in a zip-top bag in your freezer, and pull one out to reheat as desired.
 A few seconds in your toaster oven or microwave will do the trick.

 Other Toppings and Add-ins

 This pancake recipe is extremely versatile.
-Here are some other toppings you can add into the batter to elevate your pancakes:
+Here are some other foods you can add to the batter to elevate your pancakes:

 • Bananas, mashed